 - God Rock Radio’s program on the causes and effects of the Triangle Fire contains well chosen musical selections and illuminating discussion.
 It is a free download from the Internet Archive and Facebook.

-- “Building Bridges” on WBAI FM Radio presented a 55 min. audio docudrama/tapestry of sounds and re-enactments of voices from the PBS American Experience special intermingled with poetry, songs and voices of scholar/activists about the legacy of Triangle for today on March 8, 2011 Out of the Flames, From The Ashes: The Triangle Shirtwaist Fire & Its Legacy.
+- “Building Bridges” on WBAI FM Radio presented a 55 minute audio docudrama, tapestry of sounds and re-enactment of voices from the PBS American Experience special intermingled with poetry, songs and voices of scholar/activists about the legacy of Triangle today on March 8, 2011 called Out of the Flames, From The Ashes: The Triangle Shirtwaist Fire & Its Legacy.

 Historical Documents